kimbor/splitter/README.md

-splitter
+# splitter
-Split Ethereum funds.
+Contract to split Ethereum funds.
 Uses Solidity and Truffle.